Politics & Values Program

 - Writing Requirements

 Politics & Values is writing intensive, in part to fulfill the Writing in the Disciplines (WID) requirements of the spring portion of the course.
-Participating students complete:
+Participating students complete writing assignments appropriate to this requirement.

 - Earning Credit